 One thing that’s worth remembering about notifications is that it’s not only “push”.
 It’s also the tiny red indicator that you have 43 new e-mails waiting.
 Getting rid of that eliminates the need to immediately check what’s there.

-If you just got your first e-mail account TODAY – how would you start organizing it?
+Imagine you have your first e-mail account TODAY

 I decided to divide my structure clearly into personal and professional.
 And in those two, I set up a couple of more folders, so that everything could be easily found.